By Steve & Tamami Laser

 The award-winning “Departed” is shown above with its creators at the show.
 The annual Yokohama Hot Rod Custom Show is a single-day event that typically attracts more than 15,000 visitors, about 300 customized cars and trucks, and 650 motorcycles, along with their builders from across the globe.

-News source and photos courtesy BMW Motorrad and BMW AG
+News source and photos courtesy of BMW Motorrad and BMW AG